MiviaLab/vf3lib/README.md

 This library, written in C++11, contains the official implementations of VF2-Plus, VF3, VF3L realized by the authors.

+The library contains solvers for:
+* Graph Isomorphism
+* Subgraph Isomorphism

 If you use VF3 please don't forget to cite us!

 References.